-2.10.1 Water
+2.8.1 Water

-The site is already connected to the KIWASCO water main.
-KIWASCO confirmed that they would allow the development to connect to the main feeding the current establishments along Ondiek Highway.
-Therefore the feed from water main to the project site will be maintained and the residual volume and pressure will be available for the development from this main will be determined in liaison with KIWASCO.
-However the project has also considered rain water harvesting and storage of 200 cibic meters capacity as a suplimentary source, this is due to the known high demand on water infrastructure in Kisumu and a sustainable approach to development.
+The site is currently not connected to KIWASCO but KIWASCO services being close by an application will be made to KIWASCO to authorize connection.
+Currently the project will rely on borehole water that is planned for drilling onsite and has also considered rain water harvesting and storage as a supplementary source, this is due to the known high demand on water infrastructure in Kisumu and a sustainable approach to development.

-2.10.2 Fire fighting Systems
+2.8.2 Fire fighting Systems